groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 sudo rm work/tcz*/dsas_js.tcz*
 ```

-Before continuing, a static analysis of the source code (javascript, shell and php) of the DSAS
+Before continuing, a static analysis of the source code (javascript,
-is performed with the command
+shell and php) of the DSAS is performed with the command

 ```
 ./make.sh static
 ```

 The identified errors should be resolved or accepted before continuing.
-After, the build of a
-test version of the DSAS is performed with the command
+After, the build of a test version of the DSAS is performed with the
+command

 ```
 ./make.sh -t
 ```

-An ISO with the test version of teh DSAS is available in the file `work/dsas-test.iso`.
-This ISP
+An ISO with the test version of teh DSAS is available in the file
-includes additional code and services  to test all of the functions of the DSAS.
-To use this test
+`work/dsas-test.iso`.
+This ISO includes additional code and services to
+test all of the functions of the DSAS.
+To use this test ISO, you need to
-ISO, you need to have two virtual machines configured and from the machine configured as the `lower`
-machine run as the user ètc` the command
+have two virtual machines configured and from the machine configured as the `lower` machine run as the user `tc` the command

 ```
 dsastests
 ```

-This is a PHP script using a webdriver based en geeko to test all of the function of the DSAS and
+This is a PHP script using a webdriver based on `gecko` to test all of
-ensure that the DSAS correctly performs it rôle to filter the files.
-An example of the feedback from
-this script is
+the function of the DSAS and ensure that the DSAS correctly performs its
+role to filter the files.
+An example of the feedback from this script is

 ![Example of passed tests from the script `dsastest`](en/DSAS44.png)

-When errors are returned by this script, they must be resolved before continuing.
-An error can be
+When errors are returned by this script, they must be resolved before
-due to a change in the manner the DSAS functions and require a modification of the test script, or
+continuing.
+An error can be due to a change in the manner the DSAS
+functions and require a modification of the test script, or it could
-it could indicate a real error in the DSAS code requiring a correction.
+indicate a real error in the DSAS code requiring a correction.

 Ensure that all tests pass in the script `dsastests` before continuing.